lightremoved/ocr/README.md

 * Download the project as a zip file using the green "Clone or Download" button above.
 * Unzip the download.
 * Create a new folder/directory named "OCR" somewhere outside of the extracted folder; for example, in your Documents, Desktop, or Downloads folder.
-* Copy the files within the unzipped download to this new "OCR" folder.
+* Copy the files from the unzipped download to this new "OCR" folder.
-* Finally, open the index.html file in Chrome of Firefox.
+* Finally, from within the new "OCR" folder, open the index.html file in Chrome of Firefox.
 You are now ready to test!

 ### Prerequisites